-- 20.3.
-A financial index represents an adequate benchmark for the market to which it refers if: - 20.3.1. it measures the performance of a representative group of underlyings in a relevant and appropriate way; - 20.3.2. it is revised or rebalanced periodically to ensure that it continues to reflect the markets to which it refers, following criteria which are publicly available; and - 20.3.3. the underlyings are sufficiently liquid, allowing users to replicate it if necessary. - 20.4.
-A financial index is published in an appropriate manner if: - 20.4.1. its publication process relies on sound procedures to collect prices, and calculate and subsequently publish the index value, including pricing procedures for components where a market price is not available; and - 20.4.2. material information on matters such as index calculation, rebalancing methodologies, index changes or any operational difficulties in providing timely or accurate information is provided on a wide and timely basis. - 20.5.
-Where the composition of underlyings of a transaction in a derivative does not satisfy the requirements for a financial index, the underlyings for that transaction shall where they satisfy the requirements with respect to other underlyings pursuant to 19.2, be regarded as a combination of those underlyings.
+- 20.2 A financial index is sufficiently diversified if: - it is composed in such a way that price movements or trading activities regarding one component do not unduly influence the performance of the whole index; - 20.2.2 where it is composed of assets in which a Sub-fund is permitted to invest, its composition is at least diversified in accordance with the requirements with respect to spread and concentration set out in this section; and - 20.2.3 where it is composed of assets in which a Sub-fund cannot invest, it is diversified in a way which is equivalent to the diversification achieved by the requirements with respect to spread and concentration set out in this section. - 20.3 A financial index represents an adequate benchmark for the market to which it refers if: - 20.3.1 it measures the performance of a representative group of underlyings in a relevant and appropriate way; - 20.3.2 it is revised or rebalanced periodically to ensure that it continues to reflect the markets to which it refers, following criteria which are publicly available; and - 20.3.3 the underlyings are sufficiently liquid, allowing users to replicate it if necessary. - 20.4 A financial index is published in an appropriate manner if: - 20.4.1 its publication process relies on sound procedures to collect prices, and calculate and subsequently publish the index value, including pricing procedures for components where a market price is not available; and - 20.4.2 material information on matters such as index calculation, rebalancing methodologies, index changes or any operational difficulties in providing timely or accurate information is provided on a wide and timely basis. - Where the composition of underlyings of a transaction in a derivative does not satisfy the requirements for a financial index, the underlyings for that transaction shall where they satisfy the requirements with respect to other underlyings pursuant to 19.2, be regarded as a combination of those underlyings.